 Write to your MP at House of Commons, London SW1A 0AA; to MSPs at The Scottish Parliament, Edinburgh EH99 1SP.

-As you may know, the Government advisory body the Farm Animal Welfare Council (FAWC) produced a report on the issue of animal welfare at slaughter last year.
-The Government recently issued its response to the Council’s report and I am very disappointed that they have not taken up some of the most important recommendations made by the Council.
+As you may know, the Government advisory body the Farm Animal Welfare Council (FAWC) produced a report on the issue of animal welfare.
+The Government issued its response to the Council’s report and I am very disappointed that they have not taken up some of the most important recommendations made by the Council.
 Please support the campaign to reduce the enormous suffering of animals at slaughter by pressing the Government to take action over the following severe welfare problems:

 Scientific research has shown that CO2 which is now used in around a quarter of all pig slaughterings causes great distress to animals.
 Pigs squeal, hyperventilate and try to escape for up to 30 seconds in the gas chamber.
 FAWC recommended phasing out the use of this aversive gas but the Government has refused to do so.